Updated on: 29th June

 For example, a 150gsm flyer is thin and easy to fold or bend, whereas a 250gsm flyer is a lot thicker and takes more effort to fold.

-To find this measurement out, a square metre of the paper is cut to size and weighed.
+To find out this measurement, a square metre of the paper is cut to size and weighed.
 When it’s cut down to the correct size (e.g. A5 for an A5 flyer), it will obviously weigh less, but it would still be the same GSM because GSM is measured per square metre.

 Simply put, different products suit different GSMs.
 For example, a greetings card needs to be a heavier stock than a poster because greetings cards need to be free-standing when displayed, whereas a poster is usually stuck to a wall or framed.